getlantern/lantern/src/github.com/getlantern/flashlight/README.md

   -configdir="": directory in which to store configuration, including flashlight.yaml (defaults to current directory) -country="xx": 2 digit country code under which to report stats.
 Defaults to xx.
+  -cpuprofile="": write cpu profile to given file -frontfqdns="": YAML string representing a map from the name of each front provider to a FQDN that will reach this particular server via that provider (e.g. '{cloudflare: fl-001.getiantem.org, cloudfront: blablabla.cloudfront.net}')
-  -cpuprofile="": write cpu profile to given file -headless=false: if true, lantern will run with no ui -help=false: Get usage help
+  -headless=false: if true, lantern will run with no ui -help=false: Get usage help
   -httptest.serve="": if non-empty, httptest.NewServer serves on this address and blocks